miku/productivego/README.md

 Subtitle: Three reasons why Go is fun to work with (even after seven years).

-Abtract: The Go programming language is a stable and efficient programming language, that can even be fun to work with.
+Abstract: The Go programming language is a stable and efficient programming language, that can even be fun to work with.
 This talk highlights three areas of productive Go: Performance, Ergonomics and Deployment.
 This talk does not introduce Go, but rather tells three little stories with code.